Table of Contents

-- 1-Volume Control
+- One Tone Control Knob.

-- 3-way Selector Switch
+- 3-way Selector Switch.

-Unique Control Layouts
+Unique Control Configurations

 Some guitars are unique when it comes to the control scheme.
 The Fender Jaguar is one such guitar that features a series of slide switches.
 The guitar itself is similar to the Stratocaster but only has 2 pickups.

 Then it gets interesting as there are slide switches for:

 - Lead Pickup On/Off

 It’s a very busy guitar!
 All these switches determine which pickups are active at any given time.
 Plus some tone shaping.
 Once you become familiar with the controls, it’s a pretty cool guitar!